zxing/zxing/.github/CONTRIBUTING.md

 ### Feature Requests

-Feature requests are not accepted and will generally be closed.
+Feature requests are not accepted.
-Feature requests with a pull request may be accepted.
-When in doubt, discuss on the mailing list first.

 ### Bug Reports

 Bug reports must have enough detail to understand and reproduce the problem.
-Inadequate bug reports will be closed with a request for more information.

-Bug reports without an associated pull request are not likely to be addressed, but will be left open for some time to see if anyone can contribute a solution.
+Bug reports without an associated pull request will generally be closed.
 However, bug reports with a pull request are likely to be merged promptly.

 ## Licensing